archaeoklammt/DFKV_data_model/linked_art_model.md

          	"content":	"Le mouvement pur ne pouvait être représenté, d'une façon gratuite, que par l'art abstrait. (...)
 Les travaux du Bauhaus comptent parmi les plus intéressantes manifestations de notre époque, d'abord par la qualité des hommes qui y ont travaillé : à côté de Walter Gropius et de Lyonel Feininger, nous retrouvons de grands artistes abstraits, Klee, Kandinsky, Moholy-Nagy ; puis par les idées qui s'y sont développées.
 Dans l'ordre de l'objet pratique, – le Bauhaus était une sorte d'école-atelier d'art appliqué – une rigoureuse et harmonieuse fonctionnalité.
 Dans l'ordre esthétique, une volonté de revenir à des formes pures, essentielles, et volontiers abstraites.
 26 Kurt Schwitters, qui y exposait sa théorie de Merz : par ces titres, déjà, on voit que les courants les plus importants de l'abstraction nourrissaient les idéaux et les réalisations du Bauhaus.
 Et comme le Bauhaus possédait une scène d'expérience pour ses recherches dans l'ordre du théâtre et de la chorégraphie, il s'y est créé tout naturellement une forme de ballet abstrait, extrêmement remarquable."}]} ]}

-### classification of Textart
+### Text type classification

-Some of the sources have been classified by the researchers as **"Textarten"** due to the (functional) character of the text as obituary or announcement.
-The types of the category were partly only shared within the team, partly they were used in more than one team.
-The definition of the types are not stated and do neither related to thesauri nor to bibliographic informations of the sources.
-Each of the types is identified by a unique identifier (in relation to the class).
-Some of the types possess a Label in French and German, others only offer German.
+Some of the sources were classified by the researchers as "text types" based on the (functional) nature of the text, such as obituaries or announcements.
+Some of the text types in this category were used only by one research team, and some were used by several of the teams.
+The definition of the types is not given and does not refer to thesauri or to bibliographic information of the sources.
+Some of the types have a label in French and German, others offer only German.

 --